Probabilistic channel simulation using coherence: Introduction

-Channel simulation using resource is one of the most fundamental tasks in the quantum resource theory.
-Specifically, the channel simulation using resources is to use a resource state $\omega$ and a free operation $\cM$ to realize a quantum channel $\cL$ such that $\cL$ close to the target channel $\cN$ as much as possible.
-Such a process is shown in Fig.~\ref{fig:Channel_simulation}.
-Quantum teleportation~\cite{bennett1993teleporting} is one of the well-known channel simulations using entanglement, where the resource state is Bell state and the free operation is LOCC.
-Channel simulation using coherence is another important topic in the quantum resource theory, and many efforts have contributed to establishing the framework of deterministic channel simulation~\cite{dana2017resource, diaz2018using,jones2023hadamard}.
-At the same time, the limitations of deterministic channel simulation are also shown.
-The deterministic protocol may be not sufficient to simulate the target channel within desired error tolerance.
-In Ref.~\cite{dana2017resource, diaz2018using}, it has been proved that any CPTP map can be simulated by free operations MIO deterministically with a certain resource state $\omega$.
-However, if we can only access to the resource state $\omega$, whose robustness of coherence is smaller than the requirement of the channel simulation, then it is impossible to simulate the target channel with no error.
-Besides, in Ref.~\cite{jones2023hadamard}, the authors found that any coherent unitary channel cannot be simulated by DIO exactly (e.g. the Hadamard gate) no matter what resource state $\omega$ is provided.
+A given resource state does not necessarily allow for the exact and deterministic MIO simulation of a given target quantum channel, although for each channel there exists a state such that such a simulation is possible~\cite{dana2017resource, diaz2018using}.
+In fact, if we can only access the resource state $\omega$ of which the robustness of coherence (ROC) is smaller than the requirement of the channel simulation, then it is impossible to simulate the target channel with no error.
+Also, in Ref.~\cite{jones2023hadamard}, the authors found that any coherent unitary channel cannot be simulated by DIO exactly (e.g., the Hadamard gate) no matter what resource state $\omega$ is provided.
+More generally, in Ref.~\cite{theurer2019quantifying}, the authors showed that if the target channel is not a resource nonactivating channel~\cite{liu2017resource}, then it cannot be simulated by DIO exactly and deterministically.

-The limitation of deterministic channel simulation motivates us to consider such a task in a more general probabilistic framework, in which the channel simulation will succeed only with some probability.
-The probabilistic framework has been applied to many quantum tasks and shown advantages over deterministic ones.
+The limitation of deterministic channel simulation motivates us to consider a more general probabilistic framework, in which the channel simulation will succeed only with some probability.
+The probabilistic framework has been applied to many quantum tasks and has shown advantages over deterministic ones.
 For example, in Ref.~\cite{regula2022probabilistic}, the author observes that one can transfer the quantum state from $\rho$ to $\sigma$ probabilistically, while such transformation is forbidden in the deterministic scenario.
 Moreover, in the task of coherence distillation~\cite{fang2018probabilistic}, with the same input state, the output state by probabilistic distillation is closer to the maximal coherent state than deterministic distillation.